What Questions Should Robots Be Able to Answer? A Dataset of User Questions for Explainable Robotics: Related Work

 With the rise of LLMs (e.g., \cite{achiam2023gpt, guo2025deepseek}), these explainability modules can interface with users through natural language.
 LLMs are now used to answer various user questions by retrieving relevant information from logs or specific XAI modules and synthesizing answers.
 For example, Sobrín-Hidalgo et al. \cite{sobrin2024explaining} propose to collect the execution logs of a robot module in a vector database.
 Once the robot is asked to answer an explanation-seeking question, an LLM provides the answer using Retrieval Augmented Generation (RAG), thus querying the relevant bits from the database and summarizing the logs for the user.
 Moreover, Gebellí et al. \cite{gebelli2025personalised} use LLMs to build a user profile based on past interactions so that the generated explanations align more closely with that user's mental model.
 Lastly, LeMasurier et al. \cite{lemasurier2024templated} compare LLM-generated with templated explanations, for a robot controlled via a behavior tree \cite{tagliamonte2024generalizable}.

 However, the user questions that can be answered depend on the information available to the LLM.
-Being aware of all possible user questions and their respective importance and frequency is crucial to developing robots that log the right data (so that the LLM is less likely to confabulate it) and implement relevant XAI methods.
+Being aware of all possible user questions, their importance, and frequency is crucial for developing robots that log the right data and for implementing relevant XAI methods.
+Allowing LLMs to ground their answers in actual facts is especially important considering the well-known LLM problem of hallucinations/confabulations \cite{huang2025survey}.
+Our dataset addresses this challenge by helping roboticists better understand users' information needs and guiding practitioners in what robot systems should record and expose to downstream question-answering modules.